 A good teacher will also have plenty of experience and hopefully a track record.
 They will be kind yet fairly strict and will have endless patience.
 Make sure you have a trial lesson with your new teacher and always meet them before commencing lessons.
-A good teacher will be able to teach piano technique properly, they will be adept at explaining all aspects of piano playing and learning from the beginning (and they won’t mind explaining it all a hundred times either!), they will instil a love of music in every student and will encourage pupils to think for themselves too.
+A good teacher will be able to teach piano technique properly, they will be adept at explaining all aspects of piano playing and learning from the beginning, and they won’t mind explaining it all a hundred times either!
+They will instil a love of music in every student and will encourage pupils to think for themselves too.

-They should be able to be flexible enough to devise many ways of helping students depending on the pupil’s ability and also introduce diverse styles of piano music; from classical to pop.
+Teachers should be able to be flexible enough to devise many ways of helping students depending on the pupil’s ability and also introduce diverse styles of piano music; from classical to pop.
 Music theory should not be neglected and it’s a good idea to work at this from the start.
 A good piano teacher will also arrange concerts for their students, enter them for festivals or perhaps arrange other musical trips and outings too.
 And they will always be able to boost and inspire a student’s spirit.

-The teachers at the Leamington Spa festival were shinning examples, and I do hope they are appreciated too.
+The teachers at the Leamington Spa festival were shinning examples, and I do hope they are appreciated.
 A good piano teacher will work for hours helping a pupil to grasp the many complexities of playing the piano and they are worth their weight in gold, so do take time selecting someone suitable.

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.